wariskhan1/Software-Engineering-Coursework/User Cases/Defining_User_Cases.md

 * User does NOT have relationship with Software Engineers team neither direct relationship with Client.

 * A use case is a descreption of how someone who uses a process or system will achieve a goal.
+* it`s most commonly linked with software systems, although it may be used to any process.
+* usecase diagram resembles the overall activity in the system and what roles are played in the system.
 *